 - Although the monthly subscription fee is affordable for small business owners, users have to pay for a range of third-party apps and integrations as well as transaction fees.

-Another popular ecommerce platform for UK retailers is Magento, which has some key differences to out-of-the-box solutions like Shopify.
-Where the latter focuses on useability, Magento’s strengths lie in its vast array of features and design capabilities.
+Another popular ecommerce platform for UK retailers is Adobe Commerce, which has some key differences to out-of-the-box solutions like Shopify.
+Where the latter focuses on useability, Adobe Commerce’s strengths lie in its vast array of features and design capabilities.
 This makes it a great choice for established businesses looking to consolidate their online presence, but it comes at a hefty cost.

 - As an open-source platform, there are virtually no limitations on designing your online shop front, so you can create the perfect look and feel for your brand and its customer base.

-- Magento provides an extensive range of built-in features including inventory management across sales channels and locations, custom product recommendations, and seamless integration with social media platforms and marketplaces like Amazon.
+- Adobe Commerce provides an extensive range of built-in features including inventory management across sales channels and locations, custom product recommendations, and seamless integration with social media platforms and marketplaces like Amazon.